eliasmagn/msm8953-chota/readme.md

 state change follows a single timing model driven by a shared debounce constant.
 When the mode toggles between sink, host, and charge-through, the driver also triggers `power_supply_changed()` on the USB power-supply instance so user space immediately sees the updated charging posture.
+Those notifications are deferred until after the policy mutex is released, and the USB source detect IRQ relies exclusively on the debounced worker to avoid duplicate user-space updates while keeping the timing model consistent.

 ### Runtime controls